MinenhleNkosi/AngularMastery/3. Styling Header Component/Styling.md

-# Make the application more persentable 🎇
+# Make the application more presentable 🎇
 Styling in Angular applications is crucial for several reasons:

 1. **User Experience (UX)**: Good styling enhances the overall user experience by making the application visually appealing and easier to use.